hanami/guides/content/v2.2/operations/overview.md

 Operations are built using [dry-operation](https://dry-rb.org/gems/dry-operation/1.0/).

 With operations, you can model your logic as a linear flow of steps, each returning a `Success` or `Failure`.
-If all an operation's steps succeed, then the operation completes and returns its final value as a success.
+If all steps of an operation succeed, the operation completes and returns its final value as a success.
 If any step returns a failure, execution short circuits and returns that failure immediately.

 To create an operation, run `hanami generate operation`: